 These challenges are compounded if reps perceive scarcity in deal flow, if there are issues of trust on your sales team, if your company is growing quickly, if you have a highly competitive environment, if there’s rep turnover.
 So many factors can contribute to RoE conflict that it’s no wonder it’s so complicated.

 So, how do you solve this?
 So glad you asked!
-We’re working on an RoE kit that includes a template for effective RoE, as well as tips for reducing conflict.
-More on that soon.
+We've developed a free RoE toolkit that includes a template for effective RoE, as well as tips for reducing conflict.

 And of course, if you're dealing with RoE challenges, maybe we can help.